rsksmart/devportal-1.0/content/rsk-devportal/rsk/node/troubleshooting.md

 This section explains how to solve some known or frequently encountered issues.

-If what you need is not in this section, **please contact us** without hesitation through the [RSK Community on Slack](/slack/).
+If what you need is not in this section, **please contact us** without hesitation through the [Rootstock Community on Discord](https://rootstock.io/discord).
 We will be happy to help you!

 ## Index